-Google Hangouts Smart Upgrade For Better Business Viability: Is Slack’s Time Up?
+Google Hangouts Upgraded For Better Business.
+Alarm Bells For Slack

 In addition to its own applications, Google has also worked with third-party applications to improve tasks and expand opportunities.
 Applications such as Box, Zendesk, and Asana will be integrated into Google.
 The company is expected to add more apps over time, seeking to become the benchmark tool for business.

-[Featured Image by Programmable Web/Facebook]
+[Featured Image by Programmable Web / Facebook]